JustinMLu/legged_gym_custom/README.md

-# Legged Gym Custom - A Less-Deprecated Isaac Gym Reinforcement Learning Framework  #
+# ARCAD Gym  #

 <img src="https://github.com/user-attachments/assets/1a5062e2-f062-4528-929f-09ea0b1da057" width="400"/>
 <img src="https://github.com/user-attachments/assets/aafa9d2f-bfbf-452e-8215-3e1fd6227e85" width="400"/>

 ---

-Legged Gym Custom is an extension of NVIDIA and RSL's Legged Gym RL framework.
+ARCAD Gym is an in-house extension of legged_gym for the Agile Robotics Control and Design (ARCAD) Group, at the University of Michigan.

-Originally used by the Robotic Systems Lab to train the ANYmal quadruped on a variety of different environments, this fork adds a sim-to-sim-to-real verification and training pipeline from Isaac Sim to Mujoco and then onto the real robot, as well as a unified robot config format and improved terrain selection/curriculum specifications.
-The original repo has a surprisingly large number of bugs, so critical improvements and bug fixes have been made to the codebase to ensure more reliable experimentation.
+This fork adds a sim-to-sim-to-real inference  pipeline from Isaac Sim to Mujoco and then onto the real robot and completely reimplements Regularized Online Adaptation (ROA).
+Bugfixes to the terrain generation and base RL pipeline have also been made.

 Custom functions implemented:
-- Regularized Online Adaptation (ROA), using encoder neural networks to estimate environment extrinsics
+- Regularized Online Adaptation (ROA) w/ MLP state estimator
-- MLP State Estimator - can learn to estimate linear/angular velocity, acceleration, base height, etc.
-- Sim2Sim deployment in Mujoco
+- Completely modular observation buffers in Isaac Gym - no more slicing a giant `self.obs_buf` tensor over and over
-- Sim2Real deployment to the Go2 robot
+- Fully-functional Mujoco and Go2 robot deployment scripts
-- Xbox ontroller support for Mujoco and Isaac Sim
+- Xbox controller support for Mujoco and Isaac Sim
-- Lidar and vision support via a heightmap neural network for the Go2 (WIP)
-- Autoencoder support for all auxiliary neural nets (WIP)
+- The code is readable by a human being

-**Affiliation**: ARCAD Lab, University of Michigan
+**Affiliation**: Justin Lu - ARCAD Lab, University of Michigan

 ---